Pro14 to return in August with derbies behind closed doors

 There are still eight rounds of fixtures remaining, but those will not be completed in full with four consecutive weekends from the restart date earmarked to conclude the campaign.

-"This will cut the regular season from 21 game rounds to 15.

-"Games postponed prior to the indefinite suspension will be deemed 0-0 draws as previously stated by Pro14 Rugby on February 28, 2020."

-European qualification will again be on merit, based on finishing positions after round 13, which has already been finalised along with the un-played games deemed as draws.
+European qualification will again be on merit, based on finishing positions after round 13, with the top three from each section booking their place in next season's competition.

+The top three teams in Conference A are Leinster, Ulster and Glasgow Warriors.
+The top three in Conference B are Edinburgh, Munster and Scarlets.

 Rugby nations Ireland, Wales, Scotland, Italy and South Africa have teams in the Pro14, covering six governmental jurisdictions whose health guidance in the face of Covid-19 must be observed.